GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Before you begin

-This tutorial assumes you already have a [Google Cloud Platform](https://console.cloud.google.com/freetrial) account set up.
+This tutorial assumes you already have a [Google Cloud](https://console.cloud.google.com/freetrial) account set up.

 This tutorial assumes you already have a [Sigfox backend account](https://support.sigfox.com/docs/backend-user-helpbook) and that you have [activated device(s)](https://support.sigfox.com/docs/sigfox-activate:-when-and-how-to-use-it) within your account.